ptitSeb/gl4es/README.md

 A new GLES2.0 backend also provide some OpenGL 2.x support (and also support OpenGL 1.5 function, sometimes better then when using GLES 1.1 backend)
 GL4ES is known to work on many platform: OpenPandora, ODroid, RaspberryPI (2 and 3 at least), PocketCHIP, (otherfruit)PI, Android, x86 and x86_64 Linux (using mesa-egl).
 There is also some WIP support for AmigaOS4, using experimental GLES2 driver for Warp3D.

-This is a fork a glshim (https://github.com/lunixbochs/glshim).
+This library is based on glshim (https://github.com/lunixbochs/glshim) but as now evolved far from it, with different feature set and objectives.
 Go check this lib if you need things like RemoteGL or TinyGLES (for 100% software rendering).

 The focus is on compatibility and speed with a wide selection of game and software.

 It has been tested successfully of a large selection of games and software, including: Minecraft, OpenMW, SeriousSam (both First and Second Encounters), RVGL (ReVolt GL), TSMC (The Secret Maryo Chronicles), TORCS, SpeedDreams, GL-117, Foobillard(plus), Blender 2.68 to name just a few.
+I have also some success with Linux port of XNA games, using either MonoGame or FNA.

 Most function of OpenGL up to 1.5 are supported, with some notable exceptions:
  * Reading of Depth or Stencil buffer will not work